kalliste/seL4-c89/C89-PROJECT.md

 Guarding those helpers behind the same `CONFIG_PRINTING`/`CONFIG_DEBUG_BUILD` predicates that reference them clears the pedantic warnings and lets the strict build continue to the next blocker.

+Hoisting the declarations throughout `arch/x86/kernel/vspace.c` and adding explicit return paths for the VM fault and accessors resolves the C90-specific diagnostics in that translation unit.
+The replay build consequently advances to `arch/x86/kernel/xapic.c`, where the pedantic warning set now complains about subscripting the temporary compound literals returned by the LAPIC register constructors when sending IPIs.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86